Blockchain is great, but: What are the limitations?

-To conclude, constantly growing volume of data is not a critical limitation, but rather a peculiarity of the technology, to which a different approach should be applied.
+To conclude, the constantly growing volume of data is not a critical limitation, but rather a peculiarity of the technology, to which a different approach should be applied.

-Most commonly, a decentralized network has lower capacity than the centralized one.
+Most commonly, a decentralized network has a lower capacity than the centralized one.
 Having a centralized server that processes all the data, services such as Mastercard or Visa are able to verify thousands of transactions per second.
 While in a decentralized system:

 1)The data must be spread across all the participants of the network;